|A typical bushrangers|

 & Ben Hall.

-Correspondents like the police struggled with the volume of incidents, then attempted to verify the information and its authenticity in regards to victim identity or perpetrator description.
-As a result, many robberies continued to be attributed to Frank Gardiner, but more than likely conducted by Ben Hall, John Gilbert, John O'Meally and Fred Lowry.
-In some instances, the bushrangers worked alone, in pairs, a threesome or all together.
+Like the police, these correspondents grappled with the volume of incidents and the challenge of verifying the information's authenticity, including the identity of victims or descriptions of perpetrators.
+As a result, many robberies were still attributed to Frank Gardiner, even though they were likely carried out by Ben Hall, John Gilbert, John O'Meally, and Fred Lowry.
+Sometimes, the bushrangers operated alone, in pairs, in trios, or all together.